Antibiotics are a big concern for people in the preparedness community because some sicknesses and infections are impossible to cure without them.

-Broad-spectrum antibiotics are a good plan for those people who come into the ER so sick that antibiotics need to be getting to work within minutes and hours.
+Broad-spectrum antibiotics are a good plan for those who come into the ER so sick that antibiotics need to get to work within minutes and hours.

 It’s also a good plan for a layperson who knows that he or she has a bad bacteria but has no clue which bug is trying to kill him or her.

 The drawback with these is that your body plays the part of God and has to sort ‘em out.
 Your body has to deal with a system that doesn’t have good, bad, or ugly bacteria in or on it anymore.

 Good bacteria do the following:

 - It helps the skin stay healthy and keep the bad stuff out.